Classic Pumpkin Pie Recipe

 For the filling:

-- Pumpkin puree – Using my pumpkin puree recipe is easy to get a homemade batch instead of the canned stuff.
+- Pumpkin puree – I make my pumpkin puree easily so that I can get a homemade batch instead of the canned stuff.
 If using fresh pumpkin puree, use a sugar pumpkin and strain it well before using it.

-- Pure vanilla extract – Use 100% pure vanilla for a deeper and more complex flavor profile that will take this pie filling to another level of amazing.
+- Pure vanilla extract – Use 100% pure vanilla for a more profound and more complex flavor profile that will take this pie filling to another level of amazing.

 For the egg wash: